shankars13/Flashcard-Generator/README.md

 User can play the Basic Flascard.
 At the end the score is displayed.

 node playCloze.js
-User can play the Basic Flascard.
+User can play the Cloze Flascard.
 At the end the score is displayed.